 The following graph shows a comparison of actual gains and losses against prior-day non-diversified VaR for the period.
-During the third quarter 2021 there were no back testing exceptions for our overall portfolio of covered positions.
-Back testing includes the addition of sub portfolios acquired in the BBVA acquisition.
+During the third quarter 2022 there were no back testing exceptions for our overall portfolio of covered positions.

 (b) The minimum and maximum for the overall portfolio may have occurred on different trading days than the minimum and maximum for the individual components.
 Thus, the minimum and maximum for the overall portfolio will not equal the sum of the individual components.